Grenoble School of Management: Programs

 MBA, EMBA, MIB, and the 13+ Master's level programs MSc.
-All are delivered in English or French - emphasize innovation, technology and intercultural management.
+All are delivered in English or French.

-The PhD program has been launched in 2009 and is offered in four majors : marketing, finance, strategy and innovation management, and organisational sciences.
+The PhD program was launched in 2009, with four majors : marketing, finance, strategy and innovation management, and organisational sciences.

-Worldwide rankings
+Rankings

+GEM is ranked 7th in the world in the 2024 Financial Times Masters in Finance Ranking.

-GEM is consistently rated by the Financial Times, The Economist, Shanghai ranking and QS World University rankings as one of the top business schools in continental Europe ("Business administration", "Management", "Economics") and one of the leading business schools worldwide.
+GEM is rated by the Financial Times, The Economist, Shanghai ranking and QS World University rankings as one of the top business schools in continental Europe ("Business administration", "Management", "Economics") and one of the leading business schools worldwide.

 The school has been ranked second after HEC for sustainable & ecology development by Le Figaro, FT and Davos's Forum.
-Grenoble École de Management is recognized as one of the observers of COP26.
-Grenoble's city wins the European Green Capital 2022 award delivered by the European Commission.
+Grenoble École de Management was recognized as one of the observers of COP26.

-Pedagogy and departments

-GEM is member of the Management School Chapter of the Conférence des Grandes Ecoles and associated with Mines-Telecom, the number ONE group of Engineering and Management graduate schools in France.